 1. Hepatitis A – Usually Curable

-Hepatitis A is typically a short-term infection.
+Hepatitis A is usually a short-period condition.

-- Lifelong immunity usually develops after recovery
+- Lifelong protection usually build up after revival

 2. Hepatitis B – Manageable but Not Always Curable

-Hepatitis B can be acute or chronic.
+Hepatitis B can be acute or deadly.

 3. Hepatitis C – Often Curable

-- Treatment usually lasts 8-12 weeks
+- Medications typically lasts 8-12 weeks

-- Early detection increases success rates
+- Quick discovery enhances success rates

 4. Hepatitis D – Depends on Hepatitis B

-- Treatment is more complex
+- Treatment is more difficult

 5. Hepatitis E – Usually Self-Limiting

-- Most cases resolve without treatment
+- Most condition resolve without medication

-- Severe cases may require medical attention
+- Deadly condition may require medical care

 How Is Hepatitis Treated?